 While the Caldonia is best remembered for launching Professor Longhair, in its day it was known for drag shows (the club’s name evoked Louis Jordan’s 1945 jump blues hit “Caldonia,” which was reputedly about a drag queen.)
 The Caldonia was also welcoming to gay patrons—Byrd recalled playing a gay wedding there.
 As Trumpeter Frank Mitchell told author Jeff Hannusch, “The Caldonia had the best female impersonator show in the city.
 It was so popular that the white sissies started coming there until the police ran them off.
 We’d back their show and then play two sets of dance music.”
 (The use of the term ”sissy” in this context prefigures the “sissy bounce” label that Big Freedia and other gay and trans artists embraced in the 2000s.)

 St. Philip Street was a well-trod second line route, and the Caldonia was a popular parade stop through the 50s and 60s.
-Standout drummers James Black and John Boudreaux grew up around the corner and across the street from the club, respectively, taking in the rhythms of Yellow Pocahontas Mardi Gras Indians and brass bands playing for Social Aid & Pleasure Clubs like the Treme Sports.
+Standout drummers James Black and John Boudreaux grew up around the corner and across the street from the club, respectively, taking in the rhythms of Yellow Pocahontas Mardi Gras Indians and brass bands playing for social aid and pleasure clubs like the Treme Sports.

-The Caldonia met an untimely end in 1971 when the city leveled it and several surrounding blocks to make way for a parking lot for a “Cultural Center,” which became Armstrong Park.
+The Caldonia met an untimely end in 1971 when the city leveled it and several surrounding blocks to make way for a “cultural center” that never came to be.
 The irony of bulldozing the Caldonia in the name of culture was not lost on neighborhood residents, who protested with a mock jazz funeral.
 While the Olympia Brass Band played a dirge, pallbearers threw a casket containing a dummy into the building before it was demolished.
 There was also a procession to a new Caldonia club at 1533 St. Philip Street with a velvet-lined casket.
 Inside it, Uncle Lionel played the corpse.

 Professor Longhair and Allen Toussaint discuss Longhair's distinctive style; a brief performance clip follows.